Update cookies preferences

 Lawful basis for processing your personal data

-Any personal data including special category data that we process about individuals is done so in accordance with Article 6 and 9 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (DPA 2018).
+Any personal data including special category data that we process about individuals is done so in accordance with one or more of the following, Article 6 and 9 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (DPA 2018).

 The legal basis for processing your personal data and special category data is in accordance with the following: